How to Plant, Grow, and Harvest Dill

 Full sun is required for dill to grow to its potential.

-Make sure to plant dill in full sun (at least 6 to 8 hours of direct sunlight), but keep the soil moist.
+Make sure to plant dill in full sun (at least six to eight hours of direct sunlight), but keep the soil moist.
 The stems of dill are hollow and the plant can grow rather tall, so it is prone to flopping over.
-Dill should be staked if planted in an area subject to much wind.
+Stake dill if you plant it in an area subject to much wind.

-Dill can be grown indoors, but make sure that the plants receive at least 6 hours of light.
+You can grow dill indoors, but make sure that the plants receive at least six hours of light.
 If not, you will need to add supplemental light.
-Also, plants will require staking as they will become rather tall and leggy compared to garden-grown plants due to low light.
+Plants will also require staking as they will become rather tall and leggy compared to garden-grown plants due to low light.

 Planting in Containers